B-Kristy/Qmatey/README.md

 # Initial Testing
 Qmatey is undergoing testing and will be available for public use.
-If you have any feedback pertaining to Qmatey's operation, please contact bkristy@vols.utk.edu or bolukolu@utk.edu.
+If you have any feedback pertaining to Qmatey's operation, please contact Brandon Kristy or Bode Olukolu (bkristy@vols.utk.edu or bolukolu@utk.edu.

 ![alt text](https://github.com/B-Kristy/logo/blob/master/Qmatey_logo.PNG)